hugolundin/pinboard-digest/README.md

 A script that will email a digest of Pinboard bookmarks that have been saved during a given time period.

-*All too often, I find myself saving bookmarks for later and then never reading them.
-With this script running on a cronjob, I give myself things to read at a more convenient time.*
+All too often, I find myself saving bookmarks for later and then never reading them.
+With this script on a cronjob, I can give myself things to read at a more convenient time.

 ## Environment variables